Posts tagged #trademarks

 This is beautifully simple in concept – use a mark first in connection with your goods or services, and Presto!
 Boom! - you've got common law trademark rights.
 No paperwork, no fees, no government bureaucracy.

-But here's the catch (you knew there was one): common law rights can be quite limited.
+But here's the catch: common law rights can be quite limited.
 Your protection extends exactly as far as your actual use – no more.
 If you're running "Carrie's Amazing Pizza" restaurant in downtown San Diego, your common law rights protect you for restaurants in San Diego.
 Not against "Carrie's Amazing Pizza" restaurants in Arizona, and not against "Carrie's Amazing Pizza" t-shirts in San Diego.
 It's protection with significant limits – real, but local & specific to the goods/services you are using it for.

 State registration is like upgrading from a local food truck to a statewide restaurant chain.
 Your "Carrie's Amazing Pizza" trademark now has protection from the mountains to the sea (if your state, unlike California, doesn't have both - then you just get coverage for the whole state).
 The requirement here is straightforward: you need to actually be using your trademark to file the application.
 Most states aren't interested in protecting marks that exist for projects that kind-of-might-maybe come to fruition.